 Subject: Effective Date: Revised Date:

 Written Directive System June 18, 2009 September 21, 2018

 Title: Pages: Distribution:

 Dealing with the Mentally Ill 5 All Members

-Cross Reference: CALEA Reference Chapters 41.2.7 Chief of Police Ag Nathaniel Allen Chief of Police Approval Nathaniel Allen
+Cross Reference: CALEA Reference Chapters 41.2.7 Chief of Police Approval Todd Pinion

 Dealing with individuals in enforcement and related contexts who are known or suspected to be mentally ill carries the potential for violence, requires officers to make difficult judgments about the mental state and intent of the individual, and requires special police skills and abilities to effectively and legally deal with the person so as to avoid unnecessary violence and potential civil litigation.
 Given the unpredictable and sometimes violent nature of the mentally ill, officers should never compromise or jeopardize their safety or the safety of others when dealing with individuals displaying symptoms of mental illness.
 In the context of enforcement and related activities, officers shall be guided by Alabama state law regarding the detention of the mentally ill.
 The following procedures shall apply.